Pricing Engine

 Edge Cases

-Real-world pricing has exceptions: one-time credits, prorated charges, usage caps, minimum commitments.
-Your pricing engine needs to handle these without requiring custom code for each edge case.
+Real-world pricing has exceptions: one-time credits, prorated charges, usage caps, and minimum commitments.
+Your pricing engine needs to handle these without requiring custom code for each scenario.
+Document edge cases upfront and validate the engine handles them correctly.

 Rule Conflicts